vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 Loading a file will copy the json into the string, and will copy the compressed binary blob into the vector inside the asset.
 Be very careful with that, as the AssetFile structs will be really big, so do not store them anywhere to avoid bloating up RAM usage.

-Lets start by showing the code to save an asset to disk
+Let's start by showing the code to save an asset to disk
 ```cpp
 bool assets::save_binaryfile(const  char* path, const assets::AssetFile& file)
 {